scylladb/scylla-migrator/docs/source/migrate-from-dynamodb.rst

     type: dynamodb
     # Name of the table to write.
 If it does not exist, it will be created on the fly.
     table: <table>
-    # Split factor for reading/writing.
-This is required for Scylla targets.
-    scanSegments: 1
-    # Throttling settings, set based on your database capacity (or wanted capacity)
-    readThroughput: 1
-    # Can be between 0.1 and 1.5, inclusively.
-    # 0.5 represents the default read rate, meaning that the job will attempt to consume half of the read capacity of the table.
-    # If you increase the value above 0.5, spark will increase the request rate; decreasing the value below 0.5 decreases the read request rate.
-    # (The actual read rate will vary, depending on factors such as whether there is a uniform key distribution in the DynamoDB table.)
-    throughputReadPercent: 1.0
-    # At most how many tasks per Spark executor?
-    maxMapTasks: 1
     # When transferring DynamoDB sources to DynamoDB targets (such as other DynamoDB tables or Alternator tables),
     # the migrator supports transferring live changes occurring on the source table after transferring an initial
     # snapshot.